jameschen108/mlb-pitch-framing-analysis/METHODS.md

 ---

-## 7. Limitations, with numbers
+## 7. What the numbers here bound

+The full list of limitations is in [`README.md`](README.md).
+Three of them can be given figures, and those figures are what this section is for.
+The rest are scope statements that need no elaboration beyond the README's: unmodelled pitch characteristics, a flat run value, the coordinate trim.

-- **A pitcher's pitches are caught by his most frequent catcher a median 60.5% of the time (90th percentile 84.8%), and the posterior correlation between a catcher's effect and his most-caught pitcher's effect has median ρ = −0.221, with 63.6% of pairs below −0.2.** The two are partially inseparable.
-The catcher term is association, not skill.
+**Catcher and pitcher are partially inseparable.** A pitcher's pitches are caught by his most frequent catcher a median 60.5% of the time, 84.8% at the 90th percentile.
+The posterior correlation between a catcher's effect and his most-caught pitcher's effect has median ρ = −0.221, with 63.6% of pairs below −0.2.
+The catcher term is association, not skill, and this is the channel that makes it so.

-- **Coverage at the extremes is about 88%, not 95%**, in every simulated scenario including the unconfounded baseline.
-Top and bottom of the leaderboard are less firm than the intervals imply.
+**Coverage at the extremes is about 88%, not 95%**, in every simulated scenario, including the unconfounded baseline.
+Shrinkage is doing this, so it is a property of the estimator rather than of this dataset, and it applies exactly where a leaderboard is read.

-- **Unmeasured catcher-correlated confounding degrades coverage from 94% to 88% when it matches the size of the effect being measured, and to 66% at twice.** Nothing in the data bounds where on that curve the real analysis sits; section 3.2 establishes that the structure is present, not its magnitude.
+**Unmeasured catcher-correlated confounding costs coverage in a measurable way:** 94% with none, 88% when it matches the size of the effect being measured, 66% at twice.
+Section 3.2 establishes that this structure is present in the real data.
+Nothing in the data bounds where on that curve the real analysis sits, and no amount of better inference would change that.
+It is a design property, not an estimation one.
-- Simulation used 30 catchers and ~500 pitches each.
-Coverage figures are not exact at full-season sample sizes.
-- Pitch type, velocity, movement, batter identity and ballpark are unmodelled.
-Savant applies park and pitcher adjustments; this does not.
-- Run value is flat at 0.125 per stolen strike.
-Count-dependent run values would rescale the leaderboard and change no statistical conclusion.
-- The count enters the baseline additively, shifting the zone without reshaping it.
-The reshaping effect is real and shown by fitting counts separately, but is not in the model that generates the framing numbers.
-- With 2023 reserved as a holdout, year-over-year stability rests on one season pair; there is no decay curve.
-- The baseline is mildly miscalibrated in the shadow zone; correcting it moves the leaderboard by about 1% of its spread.
-- 2026 is excluded.
-The ABS challenge system changes the generating process, and mixing it in would confound a rule change with a modelling result.

 ---